Global Development and Environment Institute: Textbooks

-These textbooks present all the content required of a standard text yet also go beyond this material to offer a more holistic approach to understanding economic processes by integrating aspects of history, institutions, gender, inequality, and the environment.
+These textbooks present all the content required of a standard text, and also offer a more holistic approach to understanding economic processes by integrating aspects of history, institutions, gender, inequality, and the environment.

 The texts come with a full set of supplementary materials including instructor resource material with lecture outlines, a test bank of over 2,000 questions, and PowerPoint slides.
 Detailed student study guides are available for free download.

 Modules

 GDAE has also produced an extensive set of teaching modules that are designed for use as stand-alone supplements in undergraduate or graduate-level courses.
 These modules are available as free downloadable PDFs.
-They range from 25-60 pages, and most include discussion questions and glossary.
-The teaching modules are designed to allow instructors to easily incorporate the teaching modules into one or more weeks of weeks of semester alongside whatever textbooks they are using.
+They range from 25 to 60 pages, and most include discussion questions and glossary.